COVID-19 Relief and Recovery

 Our comprehensive and scaled response received national recognition for its unprecedented results and provided a new approach to fighting poverty and racial inequities across the U.S.

-As a result, The Audacious Project at TED selected Harlem Children’s Zone as one of its prestigious 2020 project grantees, making a $26 million commitment towards our goal of raising $50 million to supercharge our COVID-19 relief and recovery efforts in six other communities around the country.
+As a result, Harlem Children’s Zone was selected by Audacious Project as a 2020 project grantees.
+Audacious Project made a $26 million commitment toward our goal of raising $50 million to supercharge our COVID-19 relief and recovery efforts in six other communities around the country.
 The William Julius Wilson Institute at Harlem Children’s Zone is the platform for this national effort.

 “At a time when efficacy and fast action are critical, Harlem Children’s Zone’s comprehensive approach and deep community ties are paramount to building an equitable recovery and resilient future,” says Anna Verghese Executive Director of The Audacious Project at TED.
 “We are grateful to be able to support their work both in Harlem and as their model expands across the country.”